brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 18 bht.md

 2. "A comparison, suggested by its excellence, reminds us how unfit we are to receive this elevated knowledge..."
 3. "But the splendid encomiums which he pronounces on faith convey to us also this instruction, that it is so admirable a work and gift of God, that no language can do justice to its excellence."

+### Philip Schaff:
+1. "The result of the gift of the 'spirit of wisdom and revelation' is intellectual as well as moral."
+2. "This 'hope' results from God's calling us, the call is the efficient cause of the hope."
+3. "The 'inheritance' is not God's inheriting the saints, but what they inherit from Him, namely, eternal life, heirship in the Christ; this God gives, hence 'His.'"

 ### Archibald T. Robertson:
 1. "A beautiful figure, the heart regarded as having eyes looking out toward Christ."
 2. "When the Holy Spirit opens the eyes of the heart, one will be able to see all these great truths."